Receive relevant New and Updated programmes: Personal Updates !

 Qualifications equivalent to an upper second class undergraduate degree from a university or college recognised by the University of Stirling.
-Applications will also be considered from those with significant experience in public relations, but without the normal qualifications for entry (normally for the Diploma in the first instance).

 If English is not your first language, you must provide evidence of your proficiency such as a minimum IELTS score of 6.5 (minimum 6 in each skill), or TOEFL: Listening 23, Reading 23, Speaking 23, Writing 23.